eniac/Flightplan/testing/experiment_notes/test_memcached.md

 The inline cache booster began dropping packets at 35% line rate.

 To run the analysis, copy the raw2ip.py script into the moongen folder, which houses the moongen.pcap file.
 The script outputs a new pcap called new_moongen.pcap.
 This file is used in the analysis.
 It converts the eth.type from 1234 to 0800 for easier analysis.

+#TODO: Add script file to be run and command format for running experiments.